Protestator-Research/CPP-SysMLv2/README.md

 # C++ SysMLv2 Implementation
-This library gives an implementation of the SysmlV2 standard and KerML standard.
+This library gives an implementation of the SysML v2 standard and KerML standard.
 This allows developers to implment own applications with this library.
+The existance of this library is the proof, that SysML v2 can be implemented in C++.

 ## Licensing